Worcester Greenstar CDI Classic Combi Boiler [Review & Installation Prices]

-Greenstar CDI Classic Overview
+Greenstar CDi Classic Range: an Overview

-The CDI Classic range from Worcester, are combination boilers.
+The CDi Classic range from Worcester are combination boilers.

 - Greenstar 29CDi Classic